dboyd26/rgb/README.md

 3. Using this documentation https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction to guide you:

     a.
-What is the DOM?
+What is the DOM? read link for a and b

     b.
 When is the DOM different than HTML?

    c.
 What is the state of the DOM when you first load the page?
+It is similar to the source code.

     d.
-What is the state of the DOM if you turn off JavaScript and refresh the page?
+What is the state of the DOM if you turn off JavaScript and refresh the page? cmd + shift+ p .
+None of the functions work.
+No colors, can't choose a difficulty, nor do the rgb numbers pop up.

 4. Now let's explore the code.
 Use the inspector to investigate the HTML, CSS and Javascript.